compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 ### Methods

+We first note that, in terms of latency, ONNX outperforms in parallel, but lags behind sklearn significantly in real-time, one-at-a-time inference.

 We take a model and consider its training dataset, define geometry-based rules.
 At inference time given a *single* data point, the new algorithm first checks whether the datapoint satisfies any of the geometry-based rules (is within a hypersphere, is within a halfspace, etc.).